 This course introduces students to the discipline that studies and compares cultures.
-Students will learn about the main concepts used in anthropology and how anthropologists conduct research, while also discovering how people live in other times and places.
-Students will learn about theories that provide frameworks for understanding and comparing cultures.
+Students learn about the main concepts used in anthropology and how anthropologists conduct research, while also discovering how people live in other times and places.
+They also learn about theories that provide frameworks for understanding and comparing cultures.
 Ethnographic descriptions of life in particular places give students factual materials with which to apply and critique such theories.
 Through this introduction to the study of culture in general, and an exposure to specific cultures, students inevitably come to re-examine some of the premises of their own culture.
 This foundation course is required for upper-level work in cultural anthropology courses.
+No prerequisite.
 Offered every semester.

 Our television "science" and "history" channels, as well as our bookstore shelves, are riddled with works claiming the discovery of lost Atlantis, attributing monuments to the lost tribe of Israel, explaining cultural developments as the result of contact with aliens, and loosely documenting routine sightings of Yetis, Bigfoots, Skinwalkers and Swamp Apes.
 Indeed, these have now become common entertainment themes in popular culture.
 But when entertainment themes pose as scientific knowledge, they can be dangerous because they provide false and misleading explanations of the world around us.
 We live in a country where some 40 percent of the population does not accept the theory of human evolution.
 Concurrently, the state of Ohio has seen a rise in Bigfoot sightings that makes us the fifth "squatchiest" state in the nation.
-This course will examine how we know about the world around us and what passes for knowledge of a particular type.
-In the process, we will explore scientific literacy, pseudoscientific belief, anthropology's response to such pseudoscience, and its effects on our culture.
-This course can be paired with another anthropology course to fulfill a social science distribution requirement.
-This course does not count toward the anthropology major but will count toward minor.
-Prerequisite: open to first-year and sophomore students only.
+This course examines how we know about the world around us and what passes for knowledge of a particular type.
+In the process, we explore scientific literacy, pseudoscientific belief, anthropology's response to such pseudoscience, and its effects on our culture.
+This counts toward the minor.
+No prerequisite.
+Open to first-year and sophomore students only.
 Offered every other year.

 Medical anthropology is an interdisciplinary approach to understanding the influences of both biology and culture on the human experience of disease.
 This course introduces students to the anthropological study of disease ecology and medical systems in other cultures.
-We will explore the role of disease in humans from an evolutionary perspective, noting the influence that culture, ecology, economy, history and politics have had in the past as well as the present.
-In addition, we will look at the efficacy and nature of both non-Western and Western ethnomedical systems and the cultural and psychodynamic features of illness.
-Throughout this course we will examine the application of a medical anthropological perspective in developing sensitivity for cultural and biological variation within the United States and abroad.
+We explore the role of disease in humans from an evolutionary perspective, noting the influence that culture, ecology, economy, history and politics have had in the past as well as the present.
+In addition, we look at the efficacy and nature of both non-Western and Western ethnomedical systems and the cultural and psychodynamic features of illness.
+Throughout this course, we examine the application of a medical anthropological perspective in developing sensitivity for cultural and biological variation within the United States and abroad.
 This counts toward the upper-level biological or cultural anthropology requirement for the major.
-Prerequisite: ANTH 111 or 113 or permission of instructor.
+Prerequisite: ANTH 111 or 113.
 Offered occasionally.